-As you may have noticed by now, I’m currently not excited about this Raspberry Pi OS is a good step forward, but not really a magical solution.
-I hope they improve it soon, so we can use the full potential of the recent Raspberry Pi models.
-However, it doesn’t seem to be a priority for the developers.
+As you may have noticed by now, this version of Raspberry Pi OS is a good step forward, but not really a magical solution.
+I hope they improve it soon so that we can use the full potential of the latest Raspberry Pi models.
+However, it’s not quite the ultimate boost you might be looking for.

 If you are looking for a 64-bit operating system, you should probably try one of these great options too:

 All the links go to my tutorials for these systems.
 You’ll find a stable 64-bit version of each on their official websites, and truly experience better performances with it.

 By the way, I also compared Manjaro, Ubuntu, Raspberry Pi OS and Twister OS in this YouTube video if you want a quick overview:

 Twister OS is based on Raspberry Pi OS, so not yet available in 64-bit.